 About A. camporeale

 A. Camporeale is also devoted to contributing to their local community.
 They work in conjunction with a Salesian ministry which runs 'Open Arms Community', which supports unaccompanied migrant children.
-A Camporeale runs a program for the youths in which they are trained and employed to help them settle in to Italian society.
+The winery runs a program, training and employing the young migrants, to help them settle in to Italian society.

 The winery was also one of the founding members of 'Adiopizzo,' an association of local businesses created to help each other resist the mafia by refusing to pay extortion money.